TV Tropes Needs Your Help

 - Martha Jones in the Doctor Who episode "The Doctor's Daughter" popped in the shoulder of a Hath (a fish-like alien) immediately after it had been injured while trying to kill her.
 This earns her the respect and friendship of all the other Hath.

-- Faith uses a shoulder relocation as a segue into sex in one episode of Buffy the Vampire Slayer; notable because she uses the mild-mannered Xander merely as a counterweight.
+- Buffy the Vampire Slayer.
+In "The Zeppo", Faith uses a shoulder relocation as a segue into sex; notable because she uses the mild-mannered Xander merely as a counterweight, saying "Hold Me", and when he goes to give her a Security Cling, snaps it back into place.

 - In The Pretender episode "Keys", Miss Parker dislocates her own thumb in order to escape a set of handcuffs.